Notes on Tree 1010

 3360 PLUCKROSE Ada I haven't found a birth record but her marriage record clearly shows her father was Edward Albert Pluckrose.

-1939 PLUCKROSE Albert Edward C1871: he is with his mother and the Lancaster family; C1881: living with his mother, aged 14, working as a boot finisher; C1891: a boarder in the Bethnal Green household of John and Mary Palmer, aged 24, a boot finisher; C1901 not found.
+1939 PLUCKROSE Albert Edward C1871: he is with his mother and the Lancaster family; C1881: living with his mother, aged 14, working as a boot finisher; C1891: a boarder in the Bethnal Green household of John and Mary Palmer, aged 24, a boot finisher; C1901 not found; C1911: 42, unmarried, a boot finisher, living with his brother John James.

 1955 PLUCKROSE Alfred In 1841 living in Bethnal Green and working as a butcher.
 Not found in 1861 census but wife's occupation given as wife of ships cook - so perhaps he was at sea.
 In 1871, in Southampton - ships cook (unemployed).

 Found guilty at the Old Bailey on 31 January 1842 of stealing meat from his employer.
-Sentenced to be confined for six days.
+Sentenced to seven years (see entries in the History section).

 1982 PLUCKROSE Alfred C1851: 1 month old;